Aegis-ID/ECS-Engine/doc/ECS.md

 ### Systems
 Systems contain the logic that operates on entities with specific component combinations.
 Each system processes entities that match its required component signature.

-### Events
-Events allow for communication between different parts of the system without creating direct dependencies.

 ## Code Reference